What is Hazard Communication?

 Protecting Employee Health

 One of the main reasons why hazard communication is important is its role in protecting employee health.
-Without adequate labeling or training, employees risk being exposed to harmful materials that may leave them with serious health consequences.
+Without adequate labelling or training, employees risk being exposed to harmful materials that may leave them with serious health consequences.

 When everyone in the workplace is aware of the potential risks involved, they're better equipped to take the necessary precautions to protect their health and wellbeing.